Bread Pudding with Bourbon Sauce

 Can this be made ahead?

-Yes, doing so yields more flavor in the bread pudding!
+Yes, doing so yields a more flavorful bread pudding.
 Make the bread pudding as instructed up to the soaking overnight.
 Cover the unbaked bread pudding tightly and refrigerate for up to 24 hours before baking.

 Can I use regular sliced bread?

-Although I have never used sliced bread, you can certainly try it.
-This bread pudding recipe requires thick cubed bread.
+Although I have never used sliced bread, you can certainly give it a try.
+This bread pudding recipe requires thick, cubed bread.
 I think you would need a lot more regular sliced bread.

 How to know when the bread pudding is done?

 You know bread pudding is done when a knife inserted into the center comes out clean.
-Or you can use an instant-read thermometer; it should read 160 degrees F.
+Alternatively, you can use an instant-read thermometer; it should read 160°F.

 Can I use another whiskey to make this bread pudding?

-Yes, feel free to use whatever kind of whiskey you desire.
+Yes, feel free to use any whiskey you prefer.
 You can use any other brown or amber-colored, grain-based alcohol.
 Brandy and rum are your best bet.
 But the flavor will differ.
-Clear alcohols do work but deliver a lot less flavor than dark alcohols.
+Clear alcohols do work, but deliver a lot less flavor than dark alcohols.

 Storing and Reheating